-Examination Board AQA Explore the Course: www.aqa.org.uk/subjects/science/as-and-alevel/physics-7407-7408
+www.aqa.org.uk/subjects/science/as-and-a-level/physics-7407-7408 least one other science.

-Entry Requirements: 5 grade 4 at GCSE level including a grade 6/6 in the Science Dual Certificate or a grade 6 in this subject plus a grade 6 in at least one other science.
-Physics students must also be continuing their study of maths at A level.
+Dual Certificate or a grade 6 in this subject plus a grade 6 in at level.

+Physics students must also be continuing their study of maths at A

-Staff Contact: Miss K Pitt
+Staff Contact: Mrs K Pitt, Miss M Drumer